Chapters 29 and 30

 The main formula is the Biot-Savart formula that expresses dB in terms of Idℓ.
 We may write:

-For points far from the center and still on the axis, let X → ∞ in which case the a2 of the denominator can be neglected and the result is:
+For points far from the center and still on the axis, let X → ∞ in which case the a2 term in the denominator can be neglected we get:

 a typical point along the axis of a solenoid of